markreha/cloudapp/README.md

 Information on the LavaCharts Library can be found [here](http://lavacharts.com).

-Information on the PLotly Library can be found [here](https://plot.ly/javascript/).
+Information on the Plotly Library can be found [here](https://plot.ly/javascript/).

 Information on the jQuery Data Table Library can be found [here](https://datatables.net).